spham-amzn/spham-amzn.github.io/content/posts/o3de-ros2-containerize-simulation.md

     }
 }
 ```
-Note the `repositoryUri` value and set it to an environment variable for convenience
+Note the `repositoryUri` value and set it to an environment variable for convenience, for example:
 ```bash
 export ECR_SIMULATION_URI=000000000000.dkr.ecr.us-west-2.amazonaws.com/my_robot_simulation
 ```